Deadly Michael ravages Southeast with 'unimaginable destruction'

 The other four victims' identities are still unknown at this time.

-As of 2 p.m.
-EDT, Michael was centered about 25 miles (40 kilometers) south of Greensboro, North Carolina, with winds of 50 mph (85 kph).
-It was moving northeast at 23 mph (37 kph).
+As of 11 p.m.
+EDT, Michael was centered about 15 miles northeast of Norfolk, Virginia, and about to head out into the Atlantic, with winds of 50 mph.
+It was moving northeast at 25 mph.

-Forecasters said it could drop up to 7 inches (18 centimeters) of rain over the Carolinas and Virginia before pushing out to sea Thursday night.
+Forecasters said it could drop up to 7 inches (18 centimeters) of rain over the Carolinas and Virginia before pushing out to sea.
 In North Carolina's mountains, motorists had to be rescued from cars trapped by high water.

 "For North Carolina, Michael isn't as bad as Florence, but it adds unwelcome insult to injury, so we must be on alert," Gov. Roy Cooper said.